ashmaroli/jekyll-extract/README.md

                    * _sass/minima.scss
 ```

-To copy an entire directory over to the source directory (henceforth referenced by the phrase "extract to source"), pass the directory path relative to the gem, as argument:
+To copy an entire directory over to the source directory (henceforth referenced by the phrase *"extract to source"*), pass the directory-path, relative to the gem, as the argument:

 ```sh
 $ bundle exec jekyll extract _layouts